py-bbn

 get_minimal_mediators(x: Any, y: Any) list[Any]

-Get the minimal mediators wrt to x and y.
+Get the minimal mediators with respect to x and y.

 Parameters: